Arrbat/CRACKMES_WRITEUPS/README.md

 # CRACKS_SOLVED
 My solved cracks.
-Solution provided.
+Solutions provided.
+I specify the difficulty of cracks and their quality (in my opinion)